tiaL-ops/my75/README.md

 ## Day 2: Basic UI Layout

-- **Design the main interface** with components for tracking daily activities.
+- **Design the main interface** with components for tracking daily activities. ✅
-- **Implement navigation** between primary screens using React Navigation.
+- **Implement navigation** between primary screens using React Navigation.✅
 - **Apply basic styling** to establish a consistent look and feel.

 ## Day 3: State Management